Last Updated on by

 Throughout my training and coaching career, I’ve seen fitness seekers and aspiring athletes, such as runners, come and go for numerous reasons.
 One of the more obvious reasons is a lack of training focus, and inevitable boredom.
 These people aren’t exactly sure what they are doing, they don’t see immediate results, enthusiasm wanes quickly, and they quit.

 But more often than not, I see people fall off of the training wagon for the exact opposite reason: over enthusiasm that leads to training burnout.
-This second group often sets too large or too many goals that they are bound and determined to accomplish as soon as possible, unfortunately, this overreaching attitude often leads to overtraining, physical and even more so mental exhaustion, which leads to a lack of enthusiasm, which leads to…you guessed it…quitting.
+This second group often sets too large or too many goals that they are bound and determined to accomplish as soon as possible.
+Unfortunately, this overreaching attitude often leads to over training, physical and even more so mental exhaustion.
+That in turn leads to a lack of enthusiasm, which leads to…you guessed it…quitting.

 Have a Plan

 A pre-designed training plan, created by a running coach or other fitness professional, will ensure that your training contains adequate cycles of both building mileage, as well as recovery.
 Further, the plans will ensure that you are building your running distance and/or weight training at a slow, safe rate, to help prevent overuse injuries.

 A proper training plan will also balance and add variety to your workouts.
 For example, instead of simply running 6 out of 7 days a week, you will likely incorporate long runs, short runs, speed work, strength training, and more.
 The variety will help prevent injury, improve your running, and prevent boredom.
 Having a training plan will also take the guesswork out of your training.
 And, the accountability can help prevent those “I don’t know what I should do in the gym/on the road today, so maybe I’ll just stay on the couch” types of days.